hmcts/ia-wa-post-deployment-ft-tests/README.md

-`AZURE_SERVICE_BUS_CONNECTION_STRING` The azure service bus connection string `AZURE_SERVICE_BUS_TOPIC_NAME` The azure service bus topic name to publish messages
+`AZURE_SERVICE_BUS_CONNECTION_STRING` The azure service bus connection string `AZURE_SERVICE_BUS_TOPIC_NAME` The azure service bus topic name to publish messages `AZURE_SERVICE_BUS_MESSAGE_AUTHOR` The author of the message this can be used if you have filters set up in your subscription

 ### Running in the pipeline